Parker Retzlaff: ARCA

+In 2023, Retzlaff returned to ARCA competition and drove for Young's Motorsports in the road course races at Portland and Sonoma.

-NASCAR Xfinity Series
+NASCAR O'Reilly Auto Parts Series

 2022

 On December 3, 2021, Retzlaff would sign with RSS Racing for a part-time effort in the 2022 NASCAR Xfinity Series, driving the No. 38.
 He hopes to have a full-time program in 2023.
-At the 2022 United Rentals 200, his first start, Retzlaff would qualify an impressive 6th.
+At the 2022 United Rentals 200, his first start, Retzlaff would qualify an impressive sixth.
 He quickly fell back after the first restart.
 A fuel pump issue would end Retzlaff's race on lap 158, finishing 36th.
-He would score his best career finish at the 2022 ToyotaCare 250, after starting and finishing the race in 10th.
+He would score his best career finish at the 2022 ToyotaCare 250, after starting and finishing the race in tenth.
 On September 15, 2022, it was revealed that Retzlaff and RSS Racing had mutually parted ways.
 On September 20, it was announced that Retzlaff would drive the No. 02 for Our Motorsports at the Texas fall race.

 2023

 On January 4, 2023, Jordan Anderson Racing announced that Retzlaff will drive their No. 31 car full-time for the 2023 season.
-In the season-opener race at Daytona, Retzlaff earned a career-best 4th place finish.
+In the season-opener race at Daytona, Retzlaff earned a career best fourth place finish.
+Overall, Retzlaff scored no wins, one top-five, and seven top-tens with an average finish of 17.9 and finished sixteenth in the standings.

+2024

+On November 2, 2023, it was announced that Retzlaff will return to JAR for the 2024 season.
+Retzlaff scored his and JAR's first career poles at Richmond and at Martinsville, although he would finish 21st in the points standings with only four top-ten finishes.

+On November 14, 2024, Retzlaff announced that he would not return to JAR.

+2025: New career best NXS finish

+On December 18, 2024, it was announced that Retzlaff would move to Alpha Prime Racing, competing in the No. 4 Chevrolet.
+On April 19, Retzlaff drove his No. 4 car to a third place finish at Rockingham, which tied his best finish from last season's opening race at Daytona, but hours later, race winner Jesse Love got disqualified in post race inspection, bringing his finish up to second place, which is a new career best finish for Retzlaff.

+On November 3, 2025, it was revealed that Retzlaff will not return to APR for the 2026 season.

+2026

+On November 7, 2025, it was announced that Retzlaff will join Viking Motorsports for the 2026 season, driving the No. 99 Chevrolet.